 SMS and WhatsApp social proof: UGC in the messaging channel

-Messaging is the most intimate channel a brand has access to, and the highest-open-rate one, an SMS or WhatsApp message is almost certainly read.
-That reach is an opportunity and a responsibility: the channel is powerful precisely because it is personal, and it punishes misuse fast.
+Messaging is the most intimate channel a brand can reach, and the highest-open-rate one, an SMS or WhatsApp message is almost certainly read.
+That reach is an opportunity and a liability in equal measure: the channel works precisely because it is personal, and it punishes misuse fast.

-A promotional message that is pure brand push is easy to ignore or resent.
-A message that carries customer proof (a short review snippet, a link to a customer video, a real result) gives the recipient a reason to act that is not just "buy now".
-Proof makes a message feel like information, not interruption.
+A message that is pure brand push is easy to ignore, easier to resent.
+A message carrying customer proof (a short review snippet, a link to a customer video, a real result) hands the recipient a reason to act that is not just "buy now".
+Proof makes the message read as information rather than interruption.
+It is the same reframing that works in lifecycle email, set out in UGC in email and Klaviyo flows, compressed into 160 characters.

-- Cart and browse recovery, a review snippet for the exact product they left behind.
+- Cart and browse recovery: a review snippet for the exact product they walked away from.

-- Post-purchase, a link to customer content that reassures, and prompts them to add their own.
+- Post-purchase: a link to customer content that reassures and nudges them to add their own.

-- Keep it light, a link to rich UGC, not heavy media that struggles in the channel.
+- Keep it light: a link to rich UGC, not heavy media that chokes in the channel.

 Sources & notes